 2002 Chevy Suburban V8 Four Wheel Drive Automatic 174000 miles

 When turning the ign key to on, dash lights up okay.
 When key is advanced to the start position all power shuts off to all systems.
 Everything goes dead.
 Battery is okay, shows 13-14V.
 After a few minutes voltage magically returns to the systems.
 This is intermittent.
-Is there a relay somewhere that controls all power to the systems and fusable busses? electrical component of ign switch failure?
+Is there a relay somewhere that controls all power to the systems and fusable busses?
+Electrical component of ign switch failure?
 The Chilton schematics show only a fusable link to the buss from the starter solenoid.
 Can this somehow partially fail?
 I though fusable links failed completely or not at all.
 Any advice?

-yes the fusable link if no good will shut down all power to the vehicle, but once a fusible link is burns it is not intermittent, so I don't think that's your problem, I believe you have a bad ignition switch, when it happens again try wiggling the ignition switch up and down back and forth and see if that restores your power let me know what happened.
+Yes the fusable link if no good will shut down all power to the vehicle, but once a fusible link is burns it is not intermittent, so I don't think that's your problem, I believe you have a bad ignition switch, when it happens again try wiggling the ignition switch up and down back and forth and see if that restores your power let me know what happened.

-prgsz71 - I have replaced the ign switch and both RAP relays. problem still exists.
+Prgsz71 - I have replaced the ign switch and both RAP relays.
+Problem still exists.
 Sometimes it takes a lot of cranking before starting then When car does start, it runs very rough for 1-2 minutes with a strong fuel smell.

-can you please explain to me what the ignition switch assembly looks like?
-I want to make sure were talking about the same thing, not the ignition switch that the key go's in but the ignition switch assembly That activates power to everything. okay now we are going somewhere else with a " strong fuel smell" do you have an engine light on? there may be several reasons why it's hard to start: 1.
+Can you please explain to me what the ignition switch assembly looks like?
+I want to make sure were talking about the same thing, not the ignition switch that the key go's in but the ignition switch assembly That activates power to everything.
+Okay now we are going somewhere else with a " strong fuel smell" do you have an engine light on?
+There may be several reasons why it's hard to start: 1.
 Check exhaust system for restrictions, such as damaged or collapsed pipe muffler or catalytic converter also it may be A plugged up catalytic converter.

-2. check ignition system for bare or shorted spark plug wires, loose ignition connections, check for shorts by Misting plug wires with water.
+2. Check ignition system for bare or shorted spark plug wires, loose ignition connections, check for shorts by Misting plug wires with water.

-3. check ignition system for faulty ground.
+3. Check ignition system for faulty ground.

-4. Check the color of the spark if it's yellow? or blue?
+4. Check the color of the spark if it's yellow?
+Or blue?

-5. remove a couple of sparkplug and check them for being fuel fouled, properly gaped, wore out, ect.
+5. Remove a couple of sparkplug and check them for being fuel fouled, properly gaped, wore out, ect.